PBearson/Provision-ECC608/README.md

 idf.py build flash monitor
 ```

 A public key and CSR will print to the console.
-Note: the private key is stored inside of ATECC608A chip and never comes out.
+Note: the private key is stored inside of the ATECC608A chip and never comes out.
 You may save the CSR for future use in a network application (e.g., AWS IoT).

 ## Sample Output